Bo Yikao: In fiction

 In the Fengshen Yanyi, Bo Yikao is the oldest and most outstanding son of Ji Chang, the "Duke of the West" of the Shang dynasty.
 He is well versed in music and the arts, handsome, and filial.
 The book recounts the story of Chang's imprisonment at Youli and (ahistorically) credits Yikao with bringing the bribes to free him.
-At his audience, King Zhou's concubine Daji finds Yikao attractive and has the king employ him to teach her how to play the zither.
+At his audience, Di Xin's concubine Daji finds Yikao attractive and has the king employ him to teach her how to play the zither.
 During a lesson, Daji attempts to seduce the boy but he rejects and ridicules her.
-Daji's infatuation turns to hatred: she complains to the king that Yikao molested her and insulted the king in his music.
-King Zhou is furious and he orders Yikao to be executed, minced into pieces, and made into meat cakes.
+Daji's infatuation turns to hatred: she complains to the king that Yikao molested her and insulted the king's music.
+Di Xin is furious and he orders Yikao to be executed, minced into pieces, and made into meat cakes.
 The king then sends the cakes to Ji Chang.
 Ji Chang's mastery of divination means he has already foreseen his son's fate but, in order not to arouse the king's suspicion, he hides his sorrow and gleefully consumes the cakes.
 Thinking his divination incompetent, the king then allows the duke to leave.
 On the way home, the grieving Ji Chang vomits out the meat, which transforms into three white rabbits that are later brought under the care of the moon goddess Chang'e.

-The horrible death of Bo Yikao has solidified the will of the Zhou people to rebel and overthrow the tyrannical King Zhou.
-Four years after the death of Ji Chang, Bo Yikao's younger brother Ji Fa rises up and defeated King Zhou at the Battle of Muye and establishing the Zhou dynasty.
-Bo Yikao's soul is assigned by Jiang Ziya as the Zi Wei Emperor, who rules over the North Pole.
+The horrible death of Bo Yikao had solidified the will of the Zhou people to rebel and overthrow the tyrannical Di Xin.
+Four years after the death of Ji Chang, Bo Yikao's younger brother Ji Fa rises up and defeats Di Xin at the Battle of Muye, establishing the Zhou dynasty.
+Bo Yikao's soul is assigned by Jiang Ziya as the Ziwei Emperor, who rules over the North Pole.